 John Behan intercepted the Earps, trying to stop their advance.
 They passed him by and entered the lot off of Fremont Street.
 Virgil walked up to the Cow-boys; Billy Claiborne made a quick exit.
 Virgil said "Boys, throw up your hands.
 I want your guns."
 Another quip was heard, (many attribute it to Wyatt) "You sons-of-a-bitches, you have been looking for a fight, and now you can have it."
 [Bailey (1999)]

 The shootout began just about immediately then - in Wild West style it's hard to say who started it.
-Frank McLaury was killed at once.
-Tom McLaury and Billy Clanton were seriously hit, dying almost immediately.
+Frank McLaury was killed nearly immediately.
+Tom McLaury and Billy Clanton were seriously hit, dying soon afterward.
 Morgan Earp was wounded across the top of his back, Virgil was shot in his lower right leg, Doc was grazed over his hip, Wyatt was untouched.
 Ike Clanton, a major instigator, escaped unharmed.

 The next day a parading funeral procession led the coffins of Frank and Tom McLaury and Billy Clanton to a common grave in Boothill Cemetery.
 The town was divided over who was at fault.

 The local newspapers reflected this, as well.
 The Epitaph felt the Earps, led by Virgil as the Marshall, were acting in proper accordance with the law.
 The Nugget saw the Earps as guilty of murder, and should be arrested.

 A 3 day shootout investigation led to the Mayor and council suspending Virgil Earp.
 Ike Clanton filed a murder complaint against the Earps and Holliday.
 Wyatt and Doc were arrested.
 Morgan and Virgil weren't served right away because they were bed-ridden from their shootout wounds.